 The thing about being an aspiring author is that you live, breathe, sleep, and dream, all things writing.
 Your library dramatically expands as you buy not only books on writing craft, but also those fiction books that along the way you hear about from new writer friends.
 To extend your knowledge of craft and wellbeing, you also listen to a huge number of podcasts and fall a little bit in love with the guests whose passion for their story has you reaching for yet another kindle download.
 The journey of any writer, but especially a newbie like myself, is full of peaks and troughs.
 When time and mood allow, I will catalogue some of my thoughts during my journey here.

 We are all part of a tribe.
 Whether it include family, friends, workmates, leisure and lifestyle friends and acquaintances - we belong to many tribes.
 The writing community is no different.
 Although I have yet to publish, I am a member of several tribes.
-One such tribe initiated a deviation from a space opera career, and I now find myself writing a paranormal cozy mystery with eleven fellow tribe members.
-We are in the process of producing a paranormal-themed, Christmas cozy anthology to be released November 3rd 2020.
+One such tribe initiated a deviation from a space opera career, and I now find myself writing a paranormal cozy mystery with nine fellow tribe members.
+We are in the final stages of publishing a paranormal-themed, Christmas cozy anthology to be released November 3rd 2020.

 Read more about it by clicking below.